waystation-ai/app/src/marketplace/README.md

 4. **Dynamic Discovery**: Tools are registered in a central registry
 5. **Simplified Routing**: Dynamic route handlers reduce code duplication
 6. **Better Developer Experience**: Easier to add new tools and operations
+7. **Extensibility**: Support for both native and remote providers allows for a wide range of integrations
+8. **Resource Access**: Ability to access data sources from both native and remote providers